AAC Library History

 In 2002, the library was renamed the Henry S. Hall, Jr. American Alpine Club Library, to celebrate a long-time AAC member and AAC past-president.
 In 2008, the AAC and the Colorado Mountain Club opened the Bradford Washburn American Mountaineering Museum, named for the famed aerial photographer and mountaineer.
 Washburn was named director of the New England Museum of Natural History in Boston in 1939.
 For the next 40 years he remained the director, bringing about the relocation and renaming of the museum to Boston's Museum of Science, all the while participating in and documenting significant mountaineering expeditions well into his 80s.
 In 2009, the AAC was presented with 175 Washburn photographs on permanent loan from a generous, anonymous member.

-The most recent acquisition–a 2008 gift of 30,000 bound volumes (with thousands more to come in 2014) of the Central Asia Library by a private collector–follows the tradition by which the AAC Library itself was established.
+The most recent acquisition—a 2008 gift of over 30,000 bound volumes of the Central Asia Library by a private collector—follows the tradition by which the AAC Library itself was established.
 The Library will continue to grow as other significant explorers, athletes, and scholars donate their collections.

-In addition to holding books and archival material, the AAC has a history of publication which includes the annual American Alpine Journal, established in 1929, and Accidents in North American Mountaineering, published jointly with the Alpine Club of Canada since 1948, which documents 50 years of statistics and analysis of mountaineering incidents.
-As a small press, the club has published several classics of climbing history over the years, such as Where the Clouds Can Go, an autobiography of legend Conrad Kain, written with 1941-43 AAC Club President James Monroe Thorington.
+In addition to holding books and archival material, the AAC has a history of publication which includes the annual American Alpine Journal, established in 1929, and Accidents in North American Mountaineering, in collaboration with the Alpine Club of Canada since 1948, which documents 50 years of statistics and analysis of mountaineering incidents.
+As a small press, the club published several classics of climbing history over the years, such as Where the Clouds Can Go, an autobiography of legend Conrad Kain, written with 1941-43 AAC Club President J. Monroe Thorington.
 Other monographs include High Alaska and Wild Snow.
 Members and officials of the club are entwined in almost every mountain climbing serial published today.
 Ranks of the membership also include numerous authors of significant works in the annals of climbing literature.
-The AAC also sponsors an annual award to recognize excellence by American writers in the field of alpine literature.
+The AAC also sponsors an annual award to recognize excellence by American writers in the field of alpine literature: the H. Adams Carter Literary Award.